mbowie85/streamlit-example/README.md

 # GPT Tax Advisor Bot (v0.0.1)

-GPT Tax Advisor Bot is designed to help users prepare their tax returns by asking a series of questions and preparing a final tax document.
-The bot responds with one question at a time to guide users through the tax preparation process.
+The GPT Tax Advisor Bot is a powerful and interactive tool built on OpenAI's GPT-3.5 and GPT-4 language models.
+It is designed to help users with tax-related inquiries and guide them through the process of preparing their tax returns.
+By asking a series of questions, the bot collects necessary information and prepares a final tax document.
+The bot is suitable for individuals, freelancers, and small business owners.

 ## Demo
 https://ruvnet-streamlit-example-streamlit-app-5hckua.streamlit.app/